-Beaumont Library District- Maintain the current SOI as updated in 2009.
+Beaumont Library District- Maintain the current SOI as updated in 2009 and amended in 2020.

-Palo Verde Valley District Library - Maintain the current SOI as updated in 2007.
+Palo Verde Valley District Library- Maintain the current SOI as updated in 2007.

 Idyllwild Fire Protection District- Maintain the current SOI as updated in 2007.